KrauseFx/krausefx.com/_posts/2017-01-31-scaling-open-source-communities.md

 meta: {}
 ---

-Not too long ago I started an open source project called[fastlane](https://fastlane.tools).
+Not too long ago I started an open source project called [fastlane](https://fastlane.tools).
 Just a month after publishing, it had 1000+ stars on GitHub and was beginning to get used by lots of serious tech companies around the world.
 Soon I was the sole maintainer of a project getting 10+ PRs/day, and spending 8+hrs/day reviewing PRs and replying to questions on GitHub.
 This is the story of some of the challenges I faced when scaling the project to where it is today: a OSS project stewarded by Twitter and now Google, with over 12k commits, 13k stars, 500+ contributors, and one of the top 25 most active open source projects on GitHub (spoiler alert: I didn't do it alone).

-Different stages of open source projects
+## Different stages of open source projects

 ### Stage 1: Putting source code on GitHub

-About
-[40%](https://github.com/search?utf8=%E2%9C%93&q=stars%3A0&type=Repositories&ref=advsearch&l=&l=) of all repositories on GitHub have 0 stars and don’t gain a lot of traction.
+About [40%](https://github.com/search?utf8=%E2%9C%93&q=stars%3A0&type=Repositories&ref=advsearch&l=&l=) of all repositories on GitHub have 0 stars and don’t gain a lot of traction.
 Most of those repositories don’t have a single GitHub issue or Pull Request.
-For example, a very early version of fastlane snapshot was called[rScreenshooter](https://github.com/KrauseFx/rScreenshooter)and has almost no engagement on GitHub.
+For example, a very early version of fastlane snapshot was called [rScreenshooter](https://github.com/KrauseFx/rScreenshooter) and has almost no engagement on GitHub.

 ### Stage 2: Developers start using your software

 It’s tough to know how many people use your code until you get your first Issue or PR.
 Receiving your first PR is an amazing feeling: Complete strangers care enough about your project that they gave it a try, and even dived into the code to work on an improvement, and send it back to you.
 However, simple PRs like a doc changes aren't signals that a developer is using your code.
 Only when a pull request changes the software’s behavior you know it’s being used, and it’s a great feeling.
-For fastlane this was the case[a PR from foozmeat](https://github.com/fastlane-old/deliver/pull/17)that improves the design of the app’s summary.
-Not only was that a great change, but also was it from someone at[Panic](https://panic.com/).
+For fastlane this was the case [a PR from foozmeat](https://github.com/fastlane-old/deliver/pull/17) that improves the design of the app’s summary.
+Not only was that a great change, but also was it from someone at [Panic](https://panic.com/).

 ### Stage 3: Project is popular and the go-to solution in its field